FlowFuse/website/src/handbook/operations/customer-success.md

 We have built an integration in Node-RED which can extract data from our platforms then append it to a customer's record in Hubspot.
 The integration as well as any other CS resources built in Node-RED are hosted on FlowFuse Cloud and can be [accessed in this application](https://main.flowforge.cloud/){rel="nofollow}.

-### Hubspot Proterties
+### Hubspot Properties

 For FlowFuse Cloud customers, we add various useful data to our CRM records to help us better understand who each customer is and how they are using FlowFuse.
 They are as follows:

 #### FFC-Tier

 This links each contact on Hubspot to the tier their team is currently associated with.
 Where a contact is in more than one team with different tiers we will show the tier which is expected to deliver the highest ARR.
-Yoy can view the current contacts by tier in [this report](https://app-eu1.hubspot.com/reports-list/26586079/182668969/).
+You can view the current contacts by tier in [this report](https://app-eu1.hubspot.com/reports-list/26586079/182668969/).

 #### FFC-Actions